dexiouz/100DaysOfCode/README.md

 Powerful!

 #For..of loop
-I call this loop "the sauced for loop".
+I call this loop "the sauced 'for' loop".
 In the previous for loop, I made mention that it accesses indexes.
 And so to access the elements, we applied some logic
 ```js
  console.log( arrayNames[index] )
  ```
- The for ... of loop gives us the flexibility of accessing the elements directly without going through the indexes.
+ The "for ... of" loop gives us the flexibility of accessing the elements directly without going through the indexes.
 Sweet.
  Here's the syntax
  ```js
 //  if elements is defined